Prato Program - 2018

 The Monash Law Prato Program is open to Monash Law undergraduate and postgraduate students and partner university students.

 Students will have the opportunity to be taught by academics from some of the partner universities listed below as well as staff from Monash University.
 Students may also sit alongside other students from the following partner universities.

-For 2016, the Faculty of Law welcomes students from the following partner universities:
+For 2017, the Faculty of Law welcomed students from the following partner universities:

 - Osgoode Hall, York University

 - Bar Ilan University, Israel

 - University of Windsor

 Prato is situated in the scenic and thriving area of Tuscany where opportunities for students to become involved in Italian life are in abundance.
 Participants in the Prato Law Program will have the opportunity to meet fellow students from all over the world, enjoy the beautiful Tuscan countryside and make use of travel opportunities.

 The Prato Law Program timetable is structured in a way to assist participants to make the most of their spare time to experience Italy and the rich history throughout the region.